Factbox: Deal, no deal or delay - What will UK PM May's successor do about Brexit?

 Her successor’s biggest task will be to take Britain out of the European Union - a job that requires finding an approach to Brexit that will be approved by parliament.

-The field of candidates has been whittled down to a final two - ex-foreign minister Johnson and current foreign minister Hunt - with 160,000 Conservative Party members now making the final choice and a decision expected by late July.
+The field of candidates has been whittled down to a final two - ex-foreign minister Johnson and current foreign minister Hunt - with 160,000 Conservative Party members now making the final choice.
+The result will be announced on July 23

 Here is an overview of the Brexit plans of Johnson and Hunt.